Office Hours: Give me a call

 Neutrinoless Muon to Electron Conversion

 The goal of the Mu2e experiment (pronounced 'mew to ee') is to measure the rate of a muon converting into an electron with no accompanying neutrinos to a precision 10000 times better than previous experiments.
 Such a violation of charged lepton flavor conservation has never been seen by charged leptons such as muons and electrons.
 It has already been seen for neutral leptons, neutrinos, in the form of neutrino oscillations.
 A positive signal is a sure sign of new physics.
 Mu2e is one of the flagship experiments in the future Fermilab program.
-It currently has CD0 level (initial) approval at the DOE and is in the process of obtaining CD1 status (funding for a full detailed engineering design).
+The Mu2e experiment is now under construction in the new building at Fermilab on the Muon Campus.